taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 The [Leapp utility](https://leapp.readthedocs.io/) is the main tool used to perform the upgrade.

-The [CloudLinux 7 with cPanel ELevate Scenario](#elevate-scenario-cloudlinux-7-with-cpanel) uses a modified version of the [cPanel ELevate](https://github.com/cpanel/elevate) project as an additional layer of the upgrade process.
+The [ELevate Scenario - CloudLinux 7 with cPanel](#elevate-scenario-cloudlinux-7-with-cpanel) uses the [cPanel ELevate](https://github.com/cpanel/elevate) project as an additional layer of the upgrade process.

 ELevate is a project aimed to provide the ability to migrate between major versions of RHEL-based distributions from 7.x to 8.x.
 It combines Red Hat's Leapp framework with a community created library and service for the migration metadata set required for it.

 ### Is it ready for production use?

-While the ELevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced quite recently.
+While the ELevate project and its surrounding ecosystem is mature, support for CloudLinux has been introduced more recently.

 We guarantee functionality of CloudLinux products and services on the post-upgrade system.
 You are welcome to contact CloudLinux Support with any issues that occur with said products.